 - Coverage under the previous Factories Act and the present WSHA

-- Definition of workplace and factory.
+- Definition and differentiation of workplace and factory.

 3. Underline the general standard covered under the Act